Clemapfel/jluna/docs/manual.md

 auto named_proxy = Main["jl_var"];
 ```

-This proxy behaves exactly the same as an unnamed proxy, except **when the named proxy is mutated, it will mutate the corresponding Julia-side variable**:
+This proxy behaves exactly the same as an unnamed proxy, except, **when the named proxy is mutated, it will mutate the corresponding Julia-side variable**:

 ```cpp
 // declare variable